L'Épau Abbey: The Queen's tomb

 As she neared death, Berengaria of Navarra made clear her wish to be buried within the Abbey.
 Doubt remains over the exact location of her burial.
-Although the recumbent statue and tomb are there today, the exact whereabouts of her burial is unknown.
+Although the recumbent statue and tomb are there today, the exact whereabouts of her burial are unknown.
 In 1960, Pierre Térouanne found a wholly intact female skeleton in the basement of the chapter house.
 A small oak box has always followed the recumbent figure of the Queen despite its many pilgrimages since the Revolution.
 The marking Ossa Berangeria / 1230-1672-1821-1861 appears on the box.
 In reality, the Queen died before the Abbey could be finished.
 The only possibility for her burial site would have been in the abbey grounds.
 Her remains should therefore be situated underneath the tomb, a medieval work of art from the 13th century.
 On the tomb, the recumbent statue is similar to that of Aliénor d'Aquitaine at Fontevrault Abbey.
 The Queen is resting on her back, dressed in a long robe tied at the waist by a belt.
-The royal crown is placed on her head, which rests up on a cushion.
+The royal crown is placed on her head, which rests on a cushion.
 At her feet, a lion is depicted slaying a greyhound.
 The lion and crown are symbols of royalty while the money-bag by her belt represents generosity.
 Her hands, folded over her chest, hold a book, the cover of which represents her own burial.
 In 1365, the building was devastated by fire and the tomb would certainly have been moved to the chapter house.
 It was definitely brought into the abbey in 1672, where it remained until the French Revolution when the building was sold as a clergy asset.
 The building became a gigantic agricultural grange and the tomb was lost carelessly under straw.
 Charles Albert Shotard, specially brought over from England, had to intervene and enforce that the tomb be respected.
-Pierre Thoré, owner of the grange at the abbey, resolved himself to be separated from the tomb shortly afterwards.
+Pierre Thoré, the owner of the grange at the abbey, resolved himself to be separated from the tomb shortly afterwards.
 In December 1821, it was transferred to the northern transept of the cathedral.
 In 1861, the tomb was moved to the southern transept to make room for another tomb; that of Monseigneur Bouvier.
-The Queen's tomb was again displaced in 1920, when it was moved back to the northern transept in order to make room for a monument for the priests of the diocese who died for France.
+The Queen's tomb was again displaced in 1920 when it was moved back to the northern transept in order to make room for a monument for the priests of the diocese who died for France.
 It would be 1970 before the Queen's tomb would finally be brought back to the chapter house at the Abbaye de l'Epau.
 It was placed above the mysterious remains found by Pierre Terouanne.
 This skeleton belonged to a woman who died in her sixties, or the age of the Queen at the time of her death.
 What is inside the box attached to the Queen's tomb is still a mystery to this day.